The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 A summary of the main changes implemented by the Commission is below.

-The term ‘voucher’ means an instrument where there is an obligation to accept it as consideration or part consideration for a supply of goods or services and
+The term ‘voucher’ means an instrument where there is an obligation to accept it as consideration or part consideration for

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.